Gripnook/neural-net/README.md

 # Artificial Neural Network

-Neural network for the ECSE-526 project.
+An artificial neural network designed for ECSE-526 Artificial Intelligence.

 ## Setup
 To install all the dependencies, run `pip install -r requirements.txt`.
 Tkinter is also required for the GUI tool.
 If it is not already included in your python distribution, it can be installed via `apt-get install python-tk`.

-## Running
+## Usage

 ### GUI
-To run the GUI tool, run the `main` method found in `main.py`.
+To launch the GUI tool, run the `main` method found in `main.py`.

 ### Fully Connected Network
 To train and test our fully connected network, run the `main` method found in `mnist_fully_connected.py`.